statelayer/KeepBot/README.md

 Will answer to the following commands :

-!keep all : Show all network stats
+!keep all : Show all network stats \n
 !keep price: $KEEP price
 !keep volume: KEEP 24h volume
 !keep stakers : number of stakers on the network